laravel/nova-docs/4.0/resources/fields.md

 ### Field Text Alignment

-You may change the text alignment of fields by using the `textAlign` method:
+You may change the text alignment of fields using the `textAlign` method:

 ```php
 Text::make('Phone Number')->textAlign('left'),